Learn how to convert a mesh body to a solid or surface body in your parametric design in Fusion 360.

 Next, if you want to switch from faceted to prismatic, you can right-click the Convert Mesh feature in the timeline and select the Edit feature.
 The prismatic method merges groups of faces into singular faces.
 This makes up the prismatic features on the new solid or surface body.
 You can use any face groups on the mesh body to infer prismatic features.
 When you click OK, the converted solid or surface body updates to use the prismatic method.

 You can also use Convert Mesh to create a base feature in the timeline that does not maintain any upstream parametric relationships.
 You can still select either the faceted or prismatic method.
-When you click OK, the mesh body still converts to a solid or surface body, and a new base feature is also added to the timeline.
+When you click OK, the mesh body still converts to a solid or surface body.
+A new base feature is also added to the timeline.
 This does not affect any upstream changes you make to the parametric design.
 And there is no way to go back and edit the Convert Mesh feature.

 Forming a solid body